BY STEFAN STENUDD

 I'm a Swedish writer and instructor of the peaceful martial art aikido.
 In addition to fiction, I've written books about Taoism as well as other Chinese and Japanese traditions.
 I'm also a historian of ideas, researching the thought patterns in creation myths.
-Google Profile.
-Here is my personal website: stenudd.com
+My personal website: stenudd.com

 I Ching Online